 I think it's notable what sort of cycling people are thinking about.
 Recreational riding with friends and family; having a nice time on cycle-paths through the dunes and not just any cycle-path, but specifically good cycle-paths.

 Cycle-paths go together with cycling in one of the categories. i.e. to cycle you need cycle-paths.
+What is meant of course is the very dense grid of high quality cycle-paths as seen in The Netherlands.
 The practical type of bike that most people ride in the Netherlands is a factor.
 Helmets are not wanted.

 similar survey was run on the English language Dutch news website www.dutchnews.nl.